-The community assessment documentation is used to identify residents' needs prior to admission.
-Further assessments are completed by the registered nurses within the required timeframes.
-The interim care plan guides care during the first three weeks.
+InterRAI assessments are used to identify residents' needs and these were completed within the required timeframes.
 The general practitioner completes a medical assessment on admission and reviews occur thereafter on a regular basis.
-Long term care plans are developed and implemented.
-Residents' files demonstrated evaluations were completed as required.
-Handovers between shifts guide continuity of care and teamwork is encouraged.
+Long term care plans are developed and implemented within the required timeframes.
+Residents' files sampled demonstrated evaluations were completed at least six-monthly.
+Handovers between shifts guides continuity of care and teamwork is encouraged.